 There is a variety of funding available to graduate students.
 Please see the specific headings for more information about each type of funding.
 Students are encouraged to apply to more than one funding source.

-Four departments award a number of part-time Teaching Assistant (TA) appointments to MALLT students for the academic year./p>
+Several language and linguistics programs accept applications for part-time Teaching Assistant (TA) appointments from MALLT students for the academic year.

 Graduate Research Assistantships